jmbatrina/cs140-project1-rsdl/README.md

 ## **Description**
 For this collaborative Operating Systems project, we had to augment MIT's xv6 round-robin scheduler with Con Kolivas' Rotating Staircase DeadLine (RSDL) scheduler.
 Main languages used were C and x86 assembly.
 Compilation and testing were done through Oracle VirtualBox using CS 140's prebuilt Ubuntu appliance.
+Modifications were done primarily to these root files (ordered by significance):
+1. `proc.c`
+2. `trap.c`
+3. `sysproc.c`

+### **RSDL Scheduler**
 The RSDL scheduler uses an Active set and an Expired set alongside the process table as scheduling heuristics to help decide which process to run next in a more fair and heuristic manner.